 FINMA can issue a ruling banning individuals responsible for violations by financial intermediaries from conducting unauthorised financial market activities themselves or through third parties or from advertising such activities in any form.
 A ban of this kind normally concerns a company’s ultimate management, owners and senior staff, but other individuals who have contributed substantially to unauthorised activities can also be banned.
 FINMA often combines a cease and desist order with the threat of a fine under Article 48 FINMASA

 Such orders are intended to warn or remind individuals not to engage in activities requiring authorisation.
 Those concerned – together with the general public if details are published – are merely reminded of the law.
 FINMA aims first and foremost to warn investors about these individuals.

-allows FINMA to ban individuals temporarily or permanently from engaging in securities trading if they have committed a serious violation of the Act, its implementing ordinance or a company’s internal rules.
-In addition to staff in senior functions and those bound by proper business conduct requirements, all employees of a securities dealer or a bank with securities dealer authorisation who are involved in trading can be banned in this way.
+Article 33a FINMASA allows FINMA to ban individuals temporarily or permanently from trading in financial instruments if they have committed a serious violation of financial market laws, implementing ordinances or a company’s internal rules.
+FINMA can also ban a person from acting as a client adviser at a supervised institution temporarily or permanently.
+In addition to staff in senior functions and those bound by proper business conduct requirements, all employees who perform a corresponding activity can be sanctioned in this way.